magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 As you can see, a Magic App is just typical HTML/CSS/JavaScript along with some metadata.
 What makes the App magic is how it works with the Assistant by exposing a global `app` object that includes:

-- `app.init` ((urlParams) => string?): an optionally async function called when the App is first loaded with URL parameters as an argument.
+- `app.init` (() => string?): an optionally async function called when the App is first loaded with URL parameters as an argument.
 It can optionally return a context string that's used by the Assistant to dynamically initialize the App.
-- `app.context` ((any) => string): an optionally async function called when the user chats with the Assistant after the App is loaded.
+- `app.context` (() => string): an optionally async function called when the user chats with the Assistant after the App is loaded.
 It returns a context string that's used by the Assistant to answer the user's question or to execute a script to dynamically update the App.
 - `app.api` (object): an object that exposes your App's API to the Assistant.

 You can think of the context string returned by `app.init` and `app.context` as your App's documentation, but it might not be just a hardcoded string - you can update it dynamically based on the current state of your App.